 At the time of mating the male cat knows that the female is ready as she adopts a specific posture: bent backwards with the front legs bent and her tail turned sideways.
 In order to mate, the male cat mounts the female and copulation takes place; it ends when the female cat growls at the male, which is when they separate.

 Remember if you have any doubts regarding your cat's heat cycle, how do cats in heat behave or whether to sterilize or neuter your pet or when to do it you should go to the vet for more specific advice.

-If you'd like to read similar articles to How Do Cats in Heat Behave?, we recommend you browse around our Pets category.
+If you want to read similar articles to How Do Cats in Heat Behave?, we recommend you visit our Pets category.